mfs409/jetlag-legacy/DEV.md

 ### Tutorial Live Demos

 To run a development server for a tutorial's live demo, use an environment variable.
-For example, on Linux, you can serve the "getting_started" live demo via `TARGET=getting_started npm run start-dev`.
+For example, on Linux, you can serve the "tut_getting_started" live demo via `TARGET=tut_getting_started npm run start-dev`.
 To clean up, use `npm run clean-dev`.

 ### Release Versions (Demo Game and Tutorial Live Demos)